ikorb/tapecart/doc/ProgRef.md

 This command does not use the usual 1-bit protocol to reply!

 1.  n byte data

+Attempting to read using a length of 0 bytes results in undefined behaviour.
+Reading from an address beyond the flash's size (either by specifying an invalid start address or a length that results in an access beyond the flash size) results in undefined behaviour.

 Since the alternative protocol used by this command is timing sensitive, below is a sample code snippet that implements a compatible